dllmr/arch-ansible-simple-setup/README.md

 Installs a couple of games from mainstream Arch repos.

 ### `dotnet.yml`
 Installs packages for .NET development.
-Most likely you won't want these, but I need them for some of my development work.
+In most cases these will not be needed.

+### `gnome_aur.yml`

+Installs some packages from the AUR that are specific to GNOME.
+Please run the GNOME package playbook (`gnome_pkg`) before this one.
+The `ansible-aur` collection should also be installed - see above.

 ### `gnome_conf.yml`
 Makes some GNOME desktop config changes, including the addition of maximize and minimize buttons to window borders, and enabling permanent delete in Nautilus file manager.
-Please run the GNOME package playbook before this one.
+Please run the GNOME package playbook (`gnome_pkg`) before this one.

 ### `gnome_pkg.yml`